fritzm/blog.fritzm.org/content/PDP-11/ms11-debug.md

 the console.

 Here is the address translation register setup that I used for testing.
 This was followed by a deposit of 000001 to KT11 SR0 (777572) to enable translation.
 KT11 SR2 was left all zeros to keep D space disabled.
+This setup allows console access to physical addresses in banks 1 through 7 by appropriate settings of virtual address bits 13 through
+15. I wanted to reserve PAR7 to map I/O space, so I left out bank 0 since it was one of the two already tested.

 <style>
 .memlist { display: inline; border-collapse: collapse; margin-right: 1em; }